grackle-project/grackle/doc/source/Integration.rst

 The *code_units* structure contains conversions from code units to CGS.
 If *comoving_coordinates* is set to 0, it is assumed that the fields passed into the solver are in the proper frame.
-All of the units (density, length, time, and velocity) must be set.
+All of the units (density, length, time, velocity, and expansion factor) must be set.
 When using the proper frame, *a_units* (units for the expansion factor) must be set to 1.0.

 .. code-block:: c++